MIDS-scaling-up/v3/week12/lab/Readme.md

 You will need option B for your homework.

 ### 1. Introduction to Nemo
 As you already learned in  async material, Nemo is a framework for ASR and NLP tasks.
 Please review the list of [Nemo tutorials](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/starthere/tutorials.html).
 The tutorials will be found under the tutorials folder in your Jupyter Lab environment.
-Review the Nemo Primer.
-Note, since we are running from a Nemo container, there is no need to reinstall Nemo (please ignore the corresponding cells in the notebooks)
+Review the Nemo Primer (aka Nemo Fundamentals).
+Note, if you are running from a Nemo container / AWS VM, there is no need to reinstall Nemo (please ignore the corresponding cells in the notebooks)

 ### 2. Conversational AI Application
-Run the Conversational AI application (/tutorials/AudioTranslationSample.ipynb) sample to see how to use Nemo for transcription.
+Run the Conversational AI application tutorial to see how to use Nemo for transcription.
 Try to load a different ASR model..
 Does that work?

 ### 3. Voice Swap application
 Try to voice swap application.
 Please explain how it works.

-### 4. ASR with Nemo (/tutorials/asr/ASR_with_NeMo.ipynb)
+### 4. ASR with Nemo
 We should now be ready to something more difficult.
-Run the 'ASR with Nemo' sample (sans the last, ONNX part).
+Run the 'ASR with Nemo' tutorial (sans the last, ONNX part).
 Notes:
 * Can you load and use Tensorboard?
-Please open port 6006 in your VM
+If using AWS VM, please open port 6006
 * Can you change the number of training epochs?
 * Please take a look at your model config file.
 Are you augmenting the dataset?
 * Are you using pre-trained weights?
 If so, what are they?